-Students are expected to be present in class during lectures and seminars.
+Students are expected to be present in class during lectures, seminars and work in study groups.
 The study visits and seminars 4, 6 & 9 are mandatory since they are examining seminars.
 Absences for the other seminars must be compensated, and students who miss a class shall contact the lecturer in charge for a make-up assignment.
-With an absence over 45% from meetings on campus the student is considered not to have taken the course and must reregister in order to complete the course at a later stage.
+With an absence over 45% from seminars on campus the student is considered not to have taken the course and must reregister in order to complete the course at a later stage.